daqcri/PFD_Demo/README.md

 # PFD_Demo
-Patterns (or regex-like rules) are widely used to discover meta-knowledge in a given domain, e.g. a Year column should contain only four digits, and thus a value like ``1980-'' would be erroneous.
+Patterns (or regex-like rules) are widely used to discover meta-knowledge in a given domain, e.g. a Year column should contain only four digits, and thus a value like "1980-" would be erroneous.
 In addition, data dependencies across columns, e.g. Postal Code  uniquely determines City is an important type of integrity constraints (ICs), which have been extensively studied.
 A promising, but not explored, direction is to leverage patterns to model the dependencies
 (or meta-knowledge)  between partial values  across columns.
-For instance, in an employee ID ``F-9-107'', ``F'' determines the finance department.
+For instance, in an employee ID "F-9-107", "F" determines the finance department.

 We propose a novel class of ICs, called pattern functional